aherbas3/devAssess24/Schemas.md

   hours: number // number of hours the training log records
   animal: ObjectId // animal this training log corresponds to
-  user: ObjectId // user this training log corresponds to trainingLogVideo?: string // pointer to training log video in cloud storage --> used in Expert level }
+  user: ObjectId // user this training log corresponds to }
 ```